 7.13 Events where minors (under the age of 18) may be in attendance are required to have adult supervision at all times and must comply with the University’s Minors on Campus Policy.

-7.14 The University prohibits the unlawful possession, use, manufacture, or distribution of alcohol and other drugs by Students and employees on university owned or controlled premises, as a part of any university sponsored activities, or in the work place.
+7.14 The University prohibits the unlawful possession, use, manufacture, or distribution of alcohol and other drugs by Students and employees on University owned or controlled premises, as a part of any University sponsored activities, or in the work place, unless specifically authorized.
 The consumption or distribution of alcoholic beverages is governed by the “Alcohol Policy for Facilities at Cameron University” and the “Alcohol and Drug Free Campus Policy.”

 7.15 Facility Use for Political Activity by RSOs - A policy of nonpartisanship and neutrality will govern the University at all times in its relationship with elected officials or persons campaigning for public office.